 - You should aim for a thickness of approximately 2.5cm or 1 inch.
 The scones should double in height as they bake.

 - Using a scone cutter, cut circles from the dough.
 It is very important not to twist the cutter as you are cutting the scones.
-This will cause the sides of the scones to tear which will cause the scones to rise unevenly.
+Twisting the cutter will cause the sides of the scones to tear, making the scones rise unevenly.
 Dip the edge of the pastry cutter into flour before cutting through to help keep the edges of the scone nice and straight.